BOOK DIRECT

 Always Take With You

 Always take a small emergency kit with a whistle, compass, space blanket, string, duct tape, matches, and iodine tablets (for purifying water).
 With these, you could do MacGyver-like magic that could help keep you safe if lost.
 Bring a waterproof jacket or rain gear, a fleece top, and even gloves and a hat if it's fall or spring, in case there's an unexpected snowstorm.
+Having a charged phone is just as crucial—along with iSharing location tracking, for instance, which lets your trusted contacts know where you are in case of an emergency.
+Even the most experienced hikers can run into unexpected challenges, so being prepared is key.

 Plan Your Route with Care